pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 Some submissions are clearly inappropriate and never make it beyond this stage.

-{% include video id="9rx-AahCU10" provider="youtube" %}
+{% include video.html id="9rx-AahCU10" provider="youtube" title="Video of Editorial workflow in OJS 3.3.
+Module 4: Responding to a submission"%}
-This PKP School video explains the steps the Editor takes to assing a new submission to a Section Editor.
+This PKP School video explains the steps the Editor takes to assign a new submission to a Section Editor.
 To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).